-7.2.8 General Instructions on Handling Batteries
+7.2.8 General instructions on handling the batteries

 - Never mix and match different battery manufactures or technologies, or use batteries that do not have similar date codes. - Never mix gel with AGM batteries. - The batteries reach their end of life when the drive range is significantly smaller than usual.
 Contact your provider or service technician for details. - Always have your batteries installed by a properly trained mobility device technician or a person with adequate knowledge.
 They have the necessary training and tools to do the job safely and correctly.